QuantEcon/lecture-python.myst/lectures/prob_matrix.md

 We'll find that from two marginal distributions, can we usually construct more than one   joint distribution that verifies these marginals.

-Each of these joint distributions is called a **coupling** of the two martingal distributions.
+Each of these joint distributions is called a **coupling** of the two marginal distributions.

 Let's start with marginal distributions